 Intermediate Qualification in Islamic Finance (IQIF) : Banking

-Designed to cater to a person’s own area of expertise, this distinctive qualification focuses on the area of Islamic Banking.
-IQIF (Banking) comprises of ten (10) modules, which is intended to equip the candidates with relevant knowledge on Islamic Banking as well as to develop necessary skills and expertise to deal with related issues and challenges.
-IQIF (Banking) has been accorded Full Accreditation status by the Finance Accreditation Agency (FAA).
+Designed to cater the needs of professionals and individuals, this distinctive qualification focuses on the area of Islamic banking.
+At this level, participants will concentrate on specialized modules related to Islamic banking with an emphasis on the application of concepts to practical aspects of Islamic banking operations.
+IQIF (Banking) comprises of ten (10) modules, which is intended to equip the participants with the relevant knowledge on the whole spectrum of Islamic banking as well as to develop necessary skills and expertise to deal with the related issues and challenges associated with Islamic banking.

 Ability and competency to: